General Post Office

 While the fight for Irish independence or ‘Home rule’ had long been fought for, the Easter uprising of 1916 was a definitive moment in the history of Ireland and its long road to independence from the British.
 The rebellion took place in the middle of the First World War and was brutally suppressed by the British army.
 It paved the way for the election of Arthur Griffith as the president of a new nation six years later.

-In this 2.5 hours private walking tour, you will explore the most significant sites of the Easter Uprising in Dublin, while learning all about the history of the Emerald Isle and its turbulent, often violent relationship with Britain.
+In this 2.5-hour private walking tour, you will explore the most significant sites of the Easter Uprising in Dublin, while learning all about the history of the Emerald Isle and its turbulent, often violent relationship with Britain.
 Hear about the events that led to the Easter Uprising, its defeat and the fallout from it.

 Visit the General Post Office—the headquarters where the rebels declared Ireland a republic and raised the flag—to the City Hall, where fierce fighting took place.
 You will learn about the failed rebel attempt to capture Dublin Castle at the start of the conflict.